Shashwat1001/Glassdoor-salary/README.md

 Column for description length

-The did some EDA , model buidling
+Then did some EDA , model buidling